spenhappenin/vandelay/README.md

 ***  Challenges  ***
-  One of the biggest challenges I had was two lazy cats that made it hard to work.
+  One of the biggest challenges I had was two needy cats that made it hard to work.
 I wanted to follow the instructions and not spend too much time on it.
 I probably spent around 5 solid hours working on it and believe I could have finished if I had more time.

   Here are some of the challenges that I faced:

     • Having not worked with CSVs too much I spent a good amount of time Googling ways to interact with them.
 I think a good chunk of the time was figuring out how to traverse all of the rows and then to build the updated CSV file.
 I used a ton of binding.prys to play with the CSV data and see what I had access to.
 I used Google anytime I was stuck and not sure where to go.

-    • It took me a few minutes to figure out how to convert the updated CSV object to a JSON object but as it turns out I was overcomplicating it :D once I realized that I figured out how to do it pretty easy.
+    • It took me a few minutes to figure out how to convert the updated CSV object to a JSON object but as it turns out I was overcomplicating it :D once I realized that I figured out how to do it pretty quickly.

-    • I figured out how to format the phone numbers in a super easy way using the NumberHelper class.
-But even though it worked pretty quick the format was broken if the phone number had an additional 1 before the area code.
-It doesn't seem like the best way to do it but I just checked to see if the phone number had 11 characters and if so I remove the first number.
-Works just fine assuming the phone numbers don't exceed 11 characters.
+    • I figured out how to format the phone numbers in an easy way using the NumberHelper class.
+But even though it worked pretty quickly, the format was broken if the phone number had an additional 1 before the area code.
+It doesn't seem like the best way to do it but I just checked to see if the phone number had 11 characters and if so I removed the first number.
+It works just fine assuming the phone numbers don't exceed 11 characters.

     • I will admit that a lot of this stuff was pretty new to me.
-A lot of the solutions were found looking online but I do think that demonstrates that even though I didn't know how to do some of it that didn't stop me from being resourceful and find some assistance online.
+A lot of the solutions were found looking online but I do think that demonstrates that even though I didn't know how to do some of it, that didn't stop me from being resourceful and find some assistance online.